regostar/hack_unt_financial_fraud/README.md

 # Fraud Folio
-An AI-powered fraud detection system that uses advanced machine learning models to predict and prevent credit card fraud in real-time.
+An AI-powered fraud detection system that uses LLMs to predict and prevent credit card fraud in real-time.

 ## Demo Video :-